xmodar/MTUtilities/README.txt

-mtspeller:  Python program to help you practice spelling in English
+MTspeller:  Python program to help you practice spelling in English
 ===================================================================

-This package provides a tool to help its user practice American English spelling in an interactive way.
+This command line tool helps its users practice American English spelling in an interactive way.